 Trekking in the Summer/Monsoon months (June-Aug): The weather is getting hot and outbreaks of heavy rain can make things very sticky.
 Mudslides become a reality along with many cancelled flights and leeches can be problematic.

 For trekkers here is a comprehensive and complete guide on the best time of year to go trekking in Nepal.
+This includes the lesser known weather traits that affect views under 4,000m.

 First time trekker in Nepal?
 Start with my guide about trekking in Nepal.